-Karoline Rueckerl - Supply Chain and Information Systems
+Karoline Rueckerl - Senior, Supply Chain and Information Systems

 The Massachusetts Institute of Technology (MIT) Supply Chain Management Program has partnered with Penn State Smeal College of Business Supply Chain and Information Systems to grant an MIT Supply Chain Excellence Award to the most outstanding graduating senior in Supply Chain.
 The award grants a tuition scholarship for the student’s use toward the MIT Supply Chain Management Master’s Degree Program.